muratk5n/thirdwave/en/README.md

 ---

 Same argument applies for ammonia (clean H2 carrier) or LH2, CH2.
-Base molecules as fuel as energy carrier, storage are unbeatable.
+Base molecules as fuel, as energy carrier / storage are efficient.

 ---